Unthrottled/ultra-marathon/content/thestrugglebus/a_greatestchallenge.md

 Another big problem about riding the dark is when autumn and winter roll around.
 I learned early on that most weather conditions were not going to stop me from getting a ride in.
 If it was raining, then I got soaked.
 When the temperature dropped below freezing, then more cold weather gear got put on.
-The sun keep things warm, as you might have guessed, and when It's not up it gets _really_ cold.
+Unsurprisingly, the sun keep things warm and when It's not up it gets _really_ cold.
 It gets to a level of cold where I need to wrap my feet (that already have two socks) in aluminium foil to avoid loosing heat during the ride.
 The only thing that would bring a halt to cycling would be snow/ice or fog.
 Though you may not know it, fog is terrible.
 It shows up around my part of America around mid-autumn.
 Where the ground is still warm from yesterday, but the air is significantly cooler.
-Visibility is essential non-existent ( have you tried driving in fog at night?), plus everything gets wet.
-At the time, I had a rim-braking bike, the rims getting wet would cause my stopping distance to drastically increase.
+Visibility is essentially non-existent ( have you tried driving in fog at night?), plus everything gets wet.
+At the time, I had a rim-braking bike, the rims getting wet and would cause my stopping distance to drastically increase.
+Pair that with not being able to see further than it takes to stop, to make it really hard to react to anything ahead.
 Plus, I wear glasses so that makes it even worse.
 Anytime anybody says that the Fall or Winter is their favorite season, automatically tells me they like staying warm indoors or there hobbies winter based. _The cold season can spare me the pleasure of its company._ `/rant`

 Anyway, the point that I am trying to get at, is that I had to wake up early in order to ride safely.
 Waking up at 04:30 and heading out the door and hitting the roads by 05:00.
 This habit of rising early would continue even after my